justincapik/configs/notes/Windows_Command_Line.md

     └───Videos
         └───Captures
     ```
-  - use `tree /F` to list files recursively.
+  - use `tree /F` to list files as well.

 #### Interesting directories
 |Name: | Location: | Description:|